How divorce affects your Colorado estate plan

 In fact, if you desire, you can still leave the same assets to your former spouse or their loved ones, but you need to make sure that the bequest designates that the person isn’t your spouse anymore.
 It may literally be as simple as substituting a few words in your will, power of attorney and guardianship documents, but only an experienced estate planning attorney will know for sure how much updating is necessary to protect your assets, minimize any estate or gift tax consequences for your heirs and ensure that your wishes are followed.

-To learn more about how divorce affects your Colorado estate plan, and to update yours following a split, contact the Englewood or Louisville law offices of Vincent, Romeo & Rodriguez, LLC.
-Call the firm at 303-500-5859 or 303-720-7260, respectively, or contact them online.
+To learn more about how divorce affects your Colorado estate plan, and to update yours following a split, contact the Englewood or Louisville law offices of Vincent & Romeo, LLC.
+Call the firm at 303-500-5859, respectively, or contact them online.